 Skip to main content

 Reactive Resume lets you share your resume via a public URL that anyone can access.
-When you make your resume public, it becomes available at a unique link that you can share with recruiters, include in your portfolio, or add to your LinkedIn profile.
+When you make your resume public, it becomes available at a unique link that you can share with human recipients such as recruiters, collaborators, or portfolio visitors.
+Public resume URLs are not search-indexed by default.

 Key benefits of public sharing